JakobMckenna/JakobMckenna.github.io/README.md

 ### Bonus: Principles to keep in mind
-* Andrew Etter's [Book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) goes into great detail on topics such as using Markup or generating static websites.
+* Andrew Etter's [Book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) goes into great detail on topics such as using Markdown or generating static websites.
 Here are some key takeaways that are useful:

 1. Using lightweight langauges (like Markdown) is optimal because they are simple and can be used across all systems.
 Unlike older tools such as XML, Markdown is easily understandable.
 This leads to everybody on a team being able to contribute, which is why I used Markdown in this tutorial.